grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/stupid-framework/README.md

 **STUPID CONTEXT:** Using only Excel spreadsheets and email

-**HIDDEN VALUE:** Forces you to solve every hard database problem manually and visibly—ACID transactions become literal email chains with "COMMIT" or "ROLLBACK" in the subject line, sharding becomes multiple spreadsheet files, replication means CC'ing everyone, consensus protocols become reply-all threads.
+**HIDDEN VALUE:** Forces you to solve every hard database problem manually and visibly.
+For example: ACID transactions become literal email chains with "COMMIT" or "ROLLBACK" in the subject line, sharding becomes multiple spreadsheet files, replication means CC'ing everyone, consensus protocols become reply-all threads.
 Every abstraction that databases hide becomes painfully, hilariously obvious.
 You'd deeply understand why eventual consistency is hard, why distributed transactions are expensive, why indexes matter, and why CAP theorem isn't just theory.
 The stupidity makes the invisible visible.

 **NOTABLE PROBLEMS:** Absurdly slow (minutes per query), no concurrency control, email has no transactional guarantees, manual conflict resolution would be nightmarish, scales to maybe 3 users before collapsing, data loss guaranteed, version conflicts everywhere, completely impractical for any real use.